Ukraine-Russia crisis: What to know about rising fear of war

 WHERE IS U.S. SENDING TROOPS IN EUROPE?

-President Joe Biden is sending about 2,000 troops across the Atlantic from Fort Bragg, North Carolina, to Poland and Germany this week and moving part of an infantry Stryker squadron of roughly 1,000 troops based in Germany to Romania, a senior administration official said.
+President Joe Biden is sending about 2,000 U.S-based troops across the Atlantic to Poland and Germany this week and moving part of an infantry Stryker squadron of roughly 1,000 troops based in Germany to Romania as demonstrations of American commitments to allies on NATO’s eastern flank.

+In announcing the moves, Pentagon press secretary John Kirby said the U.S. forces will not enter Ukraine and will move to their new positions in coming days under U.S. command.

+“These are not permanent moves,” he said.
+“These troops are not going to fight in Ukraine."

 The moves come amid stalled talks with Russia over its military buildup at Ukraine’s borders.
-And they underscore growing fears across Europe that Russian President Vladimir Putin is poised to invade Ukraine — and smaller NATO countries on the eastern flank worry they could be next.
+And they underscore growing fears across Europe that Russian President Vladimir Putin is poised to invade Ukraine and smaller NATO countries on the eastern flank could be next.

-The administration official spoke on the condition of anonymity to discuss military moves not yet announced.
+Poland’s Defense Minister Mariusz Blaszczak said in a video posted on Twitter: “The strengthening of NATO’s eastern flank shows that the U.S. and the alliance are taking seriously the threat on Russia’s part and are taking resolute deterrent steps.”

 WHAT'S IN THE LEAK OF ALLEGED U.S., NATO REPLIES TO RUSSIA?